William Gentry: Military career

 Gentry graduated from Duntroon in 1919 and was posted to the New Zealand Staff Corps.
 He was seconded to the British Indian Army for two years, serving on the North-West Frontier during the Waziristan campaign and the Moplah rebellion.
 On returning to New Zealand, he held a number of staff positions in the Central Military District and was promoted to captain in 1926.
 In 1934 he was sent to England on attachment to the Corps of Royal Engineers for 18 months and also attended engineering courses.
 He then served at General Headquarters in Wellington as staff officer, Engineers, before returning to England to attend the Staff College at Camberley, graduating in 1939.

 Second World War

 Shortly after the outbreak of the Second World War, Gentry was promoted to major.
 He briefly served with the British Expeditionary Force in France before traveling to Egypt to join the Second New Zealand Expeditionary Force (2NZEF).
 Promoted to lieutenant colonel, he served as assistant adjutant and quartermaster general of the 2nd New Zealand Division during the Battle of Greece.
-In the Battle of Crete he was acting general staff office (GSO1) in the stead of Brigadier Keith Stewart, who was fulfilling an equivalent role with Creforce.
+In the Battle of Crete he was acting general staff officer (GSO1) in the stead of Brigadier Keith Stewart, who was fulfilling an equivalent role with Creforce.
 Gentry performed his duties competently and was in the 1942 New Year Honours appointed Officer of the Order of the British Empire (OBE) for his services during this time.
-He was also awarded the Greek Military Cross.
+He was also, much later, awarded the Greek Military Cross.